Unity Standard Assets: The Essential Guide

 It doesn't matter if you're making a shooting or adventure game.
 Unity's Standard Assets are a great tool to make your games awesome.
 Let's learn how to use them!

-• Unity offers free assets to help you get started.
+• Unity offers free assets to help you get started with Unity.

 • These assets include characters, environments, and demo projects.